Prepare and plot response curve data for Hmsc models

 Logical.
 If

-, the function will only check if the files exist without checking their integrity.
-Default isFALSE
+TRUE, the function checks if the output files are already created and valid.
+IfFALSE, the function will only check if the files exist without checking their integrity.
+Default isFALSE.- lf_temp_cleanup

 Logical.
 Whether to delete temporary files in the